open-wc/open-wc/packages/building-rollup/README.md

     - minify + treeshake js
     - minify html and css in template literals

-## Adjusting browser support for the modern build
+## Adjusting Browser Support for the Modern Build

 The legacy build targets IE11, which is the earliest browser supported by the webcomponents polyfill.
 For the modern build we target the 2 most recent versions of the major browsers (chrome, firefox, safari and edge).